Seagate/cortx-motr/doc/Quick-Start-Guide.rst

    - https://github.com/Seagate/cortx/releases/download/build-dependencies/libfabric-devel-1.11.2-1.el7.x86_64.rpm

-   Currently, there is a performance issue with default libfabric versions provided by Linux distributions.
+   Currently, there is a performance issue with default libfabric versions provided by Linux distributions on tcp.
 That's why we build customised version of the library.
 Hopefully, the issue will be resolved soon.
    For more information about our changes to libfabric refer to https://seagate-systems.atlassian.net/wiki/spaces/PUB/pages/711230113/Libfabric+setup+and+using+libfabric+with+motr